 DOCTORAL\

+Total hours

+face-to-face

-Total hours face-to-face TERMINAL MASTERS\ Total hours face-to-face
+TERMINAL MASTERS\ Total hours face-to-face

-- Psychodiagnostic test administration (Include symptom assessment, projectives, personality, objective measures, achievement, intelligence, and career assessment), and providing feedback to clients/patients. - Neuropsychological Assessment (Include intellectual assessment in this category only when it was administered in the context of neuropsychological assessment involving evaluation of multiple cognitive, sensory and motor functions). - 3) Other (Specify)
+- Psychodiagnostic test administration (Include symptom assessment, projectives, personality, objective measures, achievement, intelligence, and career assessment), and providing feedback to clients/patients. - Neuropsychological Assessment (Include intellectual assessment in this category only when it was administered in the context of neuropsychological assessment involving evaluation of multiple cognitive, sensory and motor functions). - 3) Other (Specify) - i.

-i.
 Other Psychological Experience with Students and/or Organizations:

+TERMINAL

+DOCTORAL\ MASTERS\

-DOCTORAL\ Total hours face-to-face TERMINAL MASTERS\ Total hours face-to-face
+Total hours Total hours

+face-to-face face-to-face

-- 1) Supervision of other students performing intervention and assessment activities - 2) Program Development/Outreach Programming - 3) Outcome Assessment of programs or projects - 4) Systems Intervention / Organizational Consultation / Performance Improvement - 5) Other (Specify:)
+- Supervision of other students performing intervention and assessment activities - 2) Program Development/Outreach Programming - 3) Outcome Assessment of programs or projects - 4) Systems Intervention / Organizational Consultation / Performance Improvement - 5) Other (Specify:)